 Uncanny Dreams

 “What happens when we fall asleep?
 Where do we go in the quiet hours?
-Do we drift into memory, imagination, or something else entirely?

-The technical process behind this new body of work involves sculpting and set design for visual reference that echo some of my own dreams.
+The technical process behind this new body of work involves sculpting and set design for visual reference that express some of my own dreams.
 Every detail builds a world that blurs the boundary between waking life and the sleeping surreal.
 The white-washed setting, the calligraphic messages, the paper-flesh textures, the half-hidden crescent moon, is part of the world I’m building.

 Man on the Moon

-“It’s just that kind of place man
+“It’s just that kind of place

 Where children reign and flowers grow to be big as trees